-- SWAP Access to Dietetics/Science at Kelvin College at BBB.
-HNC Science Qualification must include sufficient coverage of chemistry.
+College HNC: Science qualification must include sufficient coverage of chemistry.

 Accepted as equivalent to one Higher as part of the overall grade profile of Highers required for entry.
 Any essential subjects at Higher should still be achieved in addition to the Foundation Apprenticeship.

 Applicants will be expected to show evidence in the application of their interest in Dietetics and any skills and abilities gained from life and work experience which would be advantageous for a future career in dietetics.
 We do not expect all our applicants to have visited a dietetic department but if you are fortunate enough to have experience of speaking with a dietician or visiting a dietetic team, then it is appropriate to include this in your personal statement.